peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 layers.
 The space is not a radiation source (rather a ‘sink’), but the situation can be mathematically inverted to treat it as a source instead.

-ACRANEB, being a broadband radiative model, has to make a number of simplifying assumptions in order to be able to leverage the adding method.
+ACRANEB2, being a broadband radiative model, has to make a number of simplifying assumptions in order to be able to leverage the adding method.